Vibrational ladder-descending photostabilization of a weakly bound molecule: Quantum optimal control with a genetic algorithm: Conclusions and Outlook

 The model employed does not take into account the rotational structure of the diatomic molecule.
-However, our previous study of the one-step photoassociation dynamics, that took into account the full rovibrational structure, revealed that for each vibrational level the rotational population distribution can become considerably wide \cite{Molano2019}.
-We expect that our multiple-rung-at-a-time scheme can achieve simultaneous one-step photoassociation and cooling in this more realistic model, by hand-picking rovibrational levels in such a way that the rung separations increase (or decrease), so that a positive (or negative) frequency chirp can be employed.
+However, our previous study of the one-step photoassociation dynamics, which took into account the full rovibrational structure, revealed that for each vibrational level the rotational population distribution can become considerably wide, beyond what could be expected from the $\Delta J=\pm 1$ one-photon selection rule, due to the multiphoton character of the transitions when the field is sufficiently strong \cite{Molano2019}.
+Nevertheless, we expect that our multiple-rung-at-a-time scheme can achieve simultaneous one-step photoassociation and rovibrational stabilization, by hand-picking rovibrational levels in such a way that the rung separations increase (or decrease), so that a positive (or negative) frequency chirp can be employed.
 Work in these directions is currently underway in our laboratory.